websiteinspiration/bugsplat.rb/entries/mastering-modern-payments.md

 <li>How and why to use Stripe's <code>stripe.js</code> and <code>checkout.js</code>
 <li>How to build custom payment forms
 <li>How to set up Rails to keep an audit trail for you automatically
-<li>How to watch money roll in with a custom admin interface
 <li>How to handle subscription billing
 <li>How to create marketplaces with Stripe Connect and Stripe Payouts
 <li>How and why you should process payments using a background worker